DataSwell/NFL_Analytics_ETL/README.md

 ## Particularities / Hints
-data folder is excluded/ignored from git, because the updting and archiving creates a lot of changed files.
+Data folder is excluded/ignored from git, because the updting and archiving creates a lot of changed files.
 Therefore the data on GitHub can be old or not coomplete.